 (c) In addition, the Guarantor agrees to pay any present or future stamp or documentary taxes or any other excise or property taxes, charges or similar levies which arise from any payment made hereunder or from the execution, delivery or registration of, or otherwise with respect to, this Guaranty (hereinafter referred to as "Other Taxes").

 (d) The Guarantor, to the fullest extent permitted by law, will indemnify the Counterparty for the full amount of Taxes or Other Taxes (including, without limitation, any Taxes or Other Taxes imposed by any jurisdiction on amounts payable under this Section 6.08) paid by the Counterparty and any liability (including, without limitation, penalties, interest and expenses, whether arising from delay in paying or omission to pay or otherwise) arising there from or with respect thereto, whether or not such Taxes or Other Taxes were correctly or legally asserted.
 Payment pursuant to such indemnification shall be made within 30 days from the date the Counterparty makes written demand therefore.
-The Counterparty shall be indemnified for Taxes incurred or accrued more than 90 days prior to the date that the Counterparty notifies the Guarantor thereof.
+The Counterparty shall not be indemnified for Taxes incurred or accrued more than 90 days prior to the date that the Counterparty notifies the Guarantor thereof.

 (e) Within 30 days after the date of any payment of Taxes by the Guarantor, the Guarantor will furnish to the Counterparty, at its address referred to in Section 6.01 hereof, the original or a certified copy of a receipt evidencing payment thereof (or other evidence of payment).
 Should the Counterparty ever receive any refund, credit or deduction from any taxing authority to which the Counterparty would not be entitled but for the payment by the Guarantor of Taxes as required by this Section 6.08 (it being understood that the decision as to whether or not to claim, and if claimed, as to the amount of any such refund, credit or deduction shall be made by the Counterparty in its sole discretion), the Counterparty thereupon shall repay to the Guarantor an amount with respect to such refund, credit or deduction equal to any net reduction in taxes actually obtained by the Counterparty, as the case may be, and determined by the Counterparty, as the case may be, to be attributable to such refund, credit or deduction.